Off-policy evaluation for slate recommendation

 \section{Our approach}

-To reason about the slates, we consider vectors in $\RR^{\ell m}$ whose components are indexed by pairs $(j,a)$ of slots and possible actions in them.
-A slate is then described by an indicator vector $\one_\vs\in\RR^{\ell m}$ whose entry at position $(j,a)$ is equal to 1 if the slate $\vs$ has action $a$ in the slot $j$, i.e., if $s_j=a$.
-At the foundation of our approach is an assumption relating the slate value to its component actions:
+The IPS estimator is minimax optimal~\citep{switch}, so its exponential variance is unavoidable in the worst case.
+We circumvent this hardness by positing an assumption on the structure of rewards.
+Specifically, we assume that the slate-level reward is a sum of unobserved action-level rewards that depend on the context, the action, and the position on the slate, but not on the other actions on the slate.

-\begin{assumption}[ADA] A combinatorial contextual bandit problem satisfies the \emph{\assume} (ADA) if for each context $x\in X$ there exists a (possibly unknown) \emph{intrinsic reward} vector $\vphi_x\in\RR^{\ell m}$ such that the slate value decomposes as $ V(x,\vs)=\one_\vs^T\vphi_x=\sum_{j=1}^\ell \phi_x(j,\s_j) $. \end{assumption} \assumes only posits the existence of intrinsic rewards, not their observability.
-This distinguishes it from semi-bandits where $\{\phi_x(j,\s_j)\}_{j=1}^\ell$ can be observed for the $s_j$'s chosen in context $x$.
-The slate value is described by a linear relationship between $\one_\vs$ and the unknown ``parameters'' $\vphi_x$, but we do not require that $\vphi_x$ be easy to fit from features describing contexts and actions, which is the key departure from the direct method and parametric bandits.
+Formally, we consider \emph{slate indicator vectors} in $\RR^{\ell m}$ whose components are indexed by pairs $(j,a)$ of slots and possible actions in them.
+A slate is described by an indicator vector $\one_\vs\in\RR^{\ell m}$ whose entry at position $(j,a)$ is equal to 1 if the slate $\vs$ has action $a$ in slot $j$, i.e., if $s_j=a$.
+The above assumption is formalized as follows: